MickSturdy/micksturdy.github.io/README.md

-# mywebsite
+# My Website!!!
-My own personal website and portfolio
+These are the files to my very own personal website.
+I'm planning on building it up over time to add in all my cool projects and intrests but right now it's probably not looking like much.